mario-goulart/fu/goodies/oe/README.md

 [srfi-13](http://wiki.call-cc.org/egg/5/srfi-13) eggs installed (you can install them with `chicken-install srfi-1 srfi-13`).

-If you are using CHICKEN, srfi-1 and srfi-13 are built-in modules, so you don't have to install anything.
+If you are using CHICKEN 4, srfi-1 and srfi-13 are built-in modules, so you don't have to install anything.

 To actually build a statically linked version of `fu` that bundles `oe`, you can use the `oe-static-build.sh` script: